 The XML Schemas for the SOAP interface are defined such that they allow the exchange of XML, JSON, and other Message Content types within the XML SOAP messages.
 The XML schema for Message Content defined for the SOAP interface makes use of type inheritance to support the different content types: XML, String, and Binary.

-For XML Message Content, the content is associated with a message through the use of an XML Schema any (xs:any) element.
-The XML content MUST be valid XML.
-A ws-ISBM Service Provider SHOULD preserve significant whitespace and comments within the XML content.
+For XML Message Content, the content is associated with a message through the use of an XML Schema any (xs:any) element with the processing requirement defined as strict (xs:strict).
+The XML content MUST be valid XML, specify a valid XML Schema, and validate against the specified XML schema.
+A ISBM Service Provider SHOULD preserve significant whitespace and comments within the XML content.
 An XML declaration MUST NOT appear within the XML Message Content.

 For String Message Content, the content is associated through the use of an XML element of type xs:string.
 This allows content represented by textual data formats, such as JSON, to be exchanged within the XML message.
 The String content MUST have its mediaType specified.
 A list of media types is available here.
 The String content MUST be correctly escaped according to the XML syntax if it includes protected XML characters.